ajtomato/Go.Documentation/README.md

 By default, sends and receives block until the other side is ready.

+#### Buffered Channels

+Channels can be buffered.
+Provide the buffer length as the second argument to make to initialize a buffered channel:

+    ch := make(chan int, 100)

+Sends to a buffered channel block only when the buffer is full.
+Receives block when the buffer is empty.

 ### How to write Go codes

 #### Introduction